 In case the recipient issues self-generated tax invoice for RCM, the time of supply is not directly linked with date of tax invoice issued by the supplier, but it is linked with other dates mentioned below.
-Thus, in case tax is paid under Reverse charge, time of supply of services will be earlier of the following dates:
+Thus, in case, tax is paid under Reverse charge, time of supply of services will be earlier of the following dates:

-- Date on which payment entered in books of accounts of recipient of service or - Date on which payment is debited in bank accounts of recipient of service or - Date following 60 days (61st day) from the date of issue of invoice by supplier.
+- Date on which payment entered in books of accounts of recipient of service or date on which payment is debited in bank accounts of recipient of service; or - Date following 60 days (61st day) from the date of issue of invoice or any other document, by whatever name called, in lieu thereof by the supplier, in cases where invoice is required to be issued by the supplier; or - Date of issue of invoice by the recipient, in cases where invoice is required to be issued by the recipient.